chanyatfu/ymdown/README.md

 # ymdown
-A wrapper on top of ytmusicapi and yt-dlp for search-and-download in YouTube Music.
+A utility build on top of ytmusicapi and yt-dlp for easy search-and-download in YouTube Music.

 ## Installation
 `pip install ymdown`